Little-Known Program Just Expanded to Include People with Disabilities who Own Small Businesses

 - Your business may get preference if all else is equal between you and another bidder.
 Certified Go-DBE Respondents may be utilized as a preference to resolve Tie Bid Responses.

 - The Governor’s Office of Diversity Business Enterprise holds events that help you network.
 For example, last week, Go-DBE held an event with the East Tennessee Purchasing Association for a “Business Matching and Tradeshow” in Knoxville.
-According to the flyer on Go-DBE’s website, the event was for all East Tennessee businesses, especially small firms, to meet local government purchasing officials and learn about the business opportunities available in east Tennessee.
+The event was for all East Tennessee businesses, especially small firms, to meet local government purchasing officials and learn about the business opportunities available in east Tennessee.
 Approximately 25 government agencies were scheduled to participate and up to 300 vendors were to attend the event!
 Such events are great opportunities for businesses to meet governmental agencies (all in one place), create relationships to build future business opportunities, learn about “doing business” with the entities and to meet with private sector vendors.

 - You could get technical assistance with the Department of Economic and Community Development Business Enterprise Resource Office.
 Read more here.